 1975: Tom Hensley opens his first Burger Queen in eastern Kentucky on May 24th.
 Hensley would later acquire the company from Clark and Kite with his business partner and Burger Queen general counsel, Robert Gatewood.

 1976: Burger Queen Enterprises opened King Neptune's Seafood Galley in Louisville, hoping to enter the seafood segment of the fast food industry.
+To emphasize the company's focus on quality beef, George Clark buys the Grand Champion steer from the North American Livestock Show.
+The 1,255 pound steer was purchased by Clark for $3,890.50.
+The chain had 65 locations in the Kentucky-based group.

 1977: Burger Queen begins search for overseas franchise partners to take Burger Queen and Queenie Bee across the globe, the company meets with businessmen from across the Pacific and Atlantic.
 George Clark and Harold Kite make Tom Hensley third partner and Vice President of Burger Queen Enterprises in July.
+The Florida-based company maintains 16 locations and is poised for further expansion.

 1978: Burger Queen goes global.
 Our first international locations open up in Red Deer, Canada and Taipei, Taiwan.